Model quality in football: Quantifying the quality of an Expected Threat model: Application

 \section{Application}

-The Expected Threat model can be used to assist in decision making in real-life situations at football clubs.
+The Expected Threat model can be used to assist in decision-making in real-life situations at football clubs.
 For instance, the model can be used to calculate the xT created per 90 minutes for different players.
-The xT created per 90 minutes is a performance metric that can be used to objectively compare transfer targets when trying to find a midfielder that is good at moving possession to high-threat situations.
+The xT created per 90 minutes is a performance metric that can be used to objectively compare transfer targets when trying to find a player that is good at moving possession to high-threat situations.

-To responsibly use the Expected Threat model, one first has to ensure that the Expected Threat model is of sufficient quality and has an acceptable model error.
-The findings of this study can can be applied either to validate the quality of an existing model or to designing a new model of sufficient quality.
+To responsibly use the Expected Threat model, one first has to ensure that the Expected Threat model is of sufficient quality and has an acceptable estimation error.
+The findings of this study can be applied either to validate the quality of an existing model or to design a new model of sufficient quality.
 For this purpose, we formulate rules of thumb based on the results in Section~\ref{sec: Simulations}.
-Lastly, it is illustrated how an Expected Threat model with an acceptable model error can be used for scouting purposes on publicly available StatsBomb data of the 2020 Euros \cite{StatsBombOpenData}.
+Lastly, it is illustrated how an Expected Threat model with an acceptable estimation error can be used for scouting purposes on publicly available StatsBomb data of the 2020 Euros \citep{StatsBombOpenData}.